Malibu (Hole song): Composition

 "Malibu" was written by frontwoman Courtney Love, lead guitarist Eric Erlandson, and Billy Corgan.
 The lyrics were written solely by Love, while the musical composition and arrangements are credited to Love, Erlandson, and Corgan.
 Love has stated that the song was actually written about her first boyfriend, Jeff Mann, whom she lived with in Malibu in the late mid-1980s.
 In 2018, Love revealed at a concert with Smashing Pumpkins that the song was initially written for Stevie Nicks.

 Release

-"Malibu" was released as a single on CD, 7" vinyl, and other formats in the United States, the United Kingdom, and Australia.
-It was first released in the United States on compact disc on December 29, 1998, followed by a 7" vinyl release in the United States on May 25, 1999.
+"Malibu" was released as a single on CD, 7-inch vinyl, and other formats in the United States, the United Kingdom, and Australia.
+It was first released in the United States on compact disc on December 29, 1998, followed by a 7-inch vinyl release in the United States on May 25, 1999.

 The single also includes "Drag", an outtake from Celebrity Skin which was replaced by "Malibu".
 The song was nominated for a Grammy Award in the Best Rock Performance by a Duo or Group with Vocal field, losing to "Put Your Lights On" by Santana.
 The single was certified Gold in Australia in 1999, with sales in excess of 40,000.